 At Greenleaf healthcare our practitioners use moxa to warm regions and meridian points with the intention of stimulating circulation through the points and inducing a smoother flow of blood and qi.

 Practitioners know moxibustion to be especially effective in the treatment of chronic problems, "deficient conditions" (weakness), increasing energy and the healing potential through the body.

 Practitioners may use acupuncture needles in combination with moxa, depending on the direction of qi flow they wish to stimulate.

 Moxibustion is utilized for treating pain, supporting the cardiovascular system, improving the digestive system, and balancing the emotions.

-Gua Sha is an ancient healing technique of traditional Oriental medicine that our practitioners at Greenleaf healthcare offer.
+Gua Sha is an ancient healing technique of traditional Asian medicine that our practitioners at Greenleaf healthcare offer.
 Sometimes called ‘coining or scraping’, Gua sha involves repeated pressured strokes over lubricated skin with a smooth edged instrument, we utilize a jade spoon.
 This therapy focuses on a specific area of the body surface to intentionally create therapeutic ecchymosis called ‘sha’, which represents an increase of healing blood flow to the treated area.

-Raising sha removes blood stagnation and toxins which are considered pathogenic in traditional Oriental medicine.
+Raising sha removes blood stagnation and toxins which are considered pathogenic in traditional Asian medicine.
 Modern research shows that increased circulation produces an anti-inflammatory and immune protective effect that persists for days following a single Gua sha treatment.
 Our healers may utilize this therapy to address health concerns such as: